Drake669/dev-docs-test/resources/docs/3-expenses/4-income-tax-payments.md

 ### Update an Income Tax Payment

-To update an income tax payment, make a `POST` request to the `/incometax/payment/:id` endpoint.
+To update an income tax payment, make a `POST` request to the `/income-tax-payments/:id` endpoint.

 - `:id` represents the id of the income tax paid you want to edit

 Check out <a href="#creating-an-income-tax-payment">creating an Income Tax Payment Payment</a> to see how to make the request and the shape of the `RESPONSE` object

-### Printing an Income Tax Payment

-You can print a bill using this visiting this route, `<BASE_URL>/printbill/:enc_id`

-- `BASE_URL`: This represents the base url of the built server
-- `end_id`: Represents the encryption id of the invoice.
-Can be found in the response object after <a href="#creating-a-bill">creating an bill</a>

 ### Removing an Income Tax Payment

-To remove an income tax payment, make a `DELETE` request to the `/incometax/payment/:id`
+To remove an income tax payment, make a `DELETE` request to the `/income-tax-payments/:id`

 - `id` - This represents the ID of the income tax payment you want to delete